cortezcristian/express4passport-local/README.md

-Express 4.x and Passport Local Example
+Express 4.x and Passport Auth Layer
 =====================

 We are assuming that you already completed the [CRUD tutorial](https://github.com/cortezcristian/express4crud).
 The main application has this urls: